 Most olives will have slits, but if they don't just cut them yourself.

-Then put some softened cream cheese into a pastry bag, snip off the tip, and pipe it into the olive, filling it about ⅔ full.
+Then put some whipped cream cheese into a pastry bag, snip off the tip, and pipe it into the olive, filling it about ⅔ full.

-Then insert a paper straw or lollipop stick.
+Then insert a paper straw or lollipop stick into the cream cheese-filled olive.

 Cut the carrot into thin slices, then cut triangular beaks out of each slice.
 Cut a slit into the front of the olive and slide one beak into it.